-Just goto PhpStorm Protocol Package and follow the directions.
-There is a
+Just go to PhpStorm Protocol Package and follow the directions.

-When using WSL2 on Windows 10 we need to consider first how this technology works: essentially, the Linux running on WSL2, is an optimized VM runing on Hyper-V, but it is a "full-blown" Linux OS independent from your host that has some specific kernel changes to make things a bit smoother.
-Knowing this, we need to setup the ray package accordingly to connect to the app.
+When using WSL2 on Windows 10 we need to consider first how this technology works: essentially, the Linux running on WSL2, is an optimized VM running on Hyper-V, but it is a "full-blown" Linux OS independent from your host that has some specific kernel changes to make things a bit smoother.
+Knowing this, we need to set up the ray package accordingly to connect to the app.

 Our Windows 10 host and our WSL2 Linux each have its own network configuration.
 What we need to achieve is that WSL2 (which is running our code) is able to send the ray debug events to the Windows 10 host.
 First off we need to know that WSL2 changes its IP address segment on each launch (each Windows 10 reboot) because that's how it works in Hyper-V, but it also configures automatically the routing necessary to reach our physical network segment (Windows 10 IP address segment) from within WSL2 for us.